 People often given between 500 and 2’000Rp, from 5’000Rp you’re being generous by Indonesian standards.

 When the driver is not into cheap pop music, bus rides can be a great way to discover regional music, sung in the local language.
 The first following song is in Sundanese, the second one in Batak Toba :

 Dangdut is a rather bizarre genre that is almost a synonym for traditional Indonesian pop music.
 For an external ear, sometimes you may believe that you are listening to some Indian or Arabic music.
 A live dangdut show can be quite surprising at first sight :

 80% of the Indonesian songs in general are love songs, I would say it’s ever more than that in the case of dangdut which has usually very shallow lyrics.
 Add to that a taste for cheap synthetic tunes and a passion shared by many to blast music at full volume with a disproportionate level of bass and you have something quite “particular”.

 If many Indonesian are into dangdut, many also confess their preference for something else.
-Still, many of the major hits until today are at least dangdut inspired : Lagi Syantik by Siti Badriah, Goyang 2 Jari by Sandrina, Sambalado by Ayu Ting Ting, Kereta Malam or Buka Dikit Joss by Juwita Bahar… If you want to hurt your hears, you can listen to them on Youtube.
+Still, much of the major hits until today are at least dangdut inspired : Lagi Syantik by Siti Badriah, Goyang 2 Jari by Sandrina, Sambalado by Ayu Ting Ting, Kereta Malam or Buka Dikit Joss by Juwita Bahar… If you want to hurt your hears, you can listen to them on Youtube.

 If dangdut is usually associated to a singer in miniskirt, some artists also use it to convey other kind of message, like religion !
 For instance this cover of Ampunilah by Rhoma Iroma (‘the Dangdut King’) on TV :

 Indonesia also produces some more classic pop music :